Leo-Simpson/c-lasso/examples/COMBO_data/COMBO_README.txt

-Description of subset of COMBO data
+Description of the contents of the COMBO_data folder

 The present data is a subset of the COMBO study which was first analyzed in: